Logo

 What Indicators Work Best with the Triple Top Pattern?

-Volume: Volume is crucial for confirming breakouts.
-A significant increase in volume during the breakout below the support level strengthens the validity of the pattern.
+Volume is crucial for confirming breakouts.
+In a triple top pattern, the pattern signals a reversal from a bullish to a bearish trend.
+Therefore, a significant increase in volume during the breakout below the support level strengthens the validity of the pattern.

 An RSI value above 70 suggests that the asset is overbought, supporting the bearish outlook of the triple top pattern.